Skip to main content Skip to main navigation Skip to footer content

 FAFSA Simplification

-The 2025-2026 FAFSA Form is coming soon!
+The 2025-2026 FAFSA Form is available now!
 The 2025-2026 FAFSA Form should be available on or before December 1, 2024, however, Fresno State is participating in the U.S. Department of Education's Beta Release.
 Selected students will get access to complete their 2025-2026 FAFSA between November 15-18th!

 2025-2026 FAFSA Beta Central: Visit here for updates, data, and other information related to the U.S. Department of Education's new process for launching the new FAFSA.